awsdocs/amazon-athena-user-guide/doc_source/notebooks-spark-getting-started.md

 1. Choose **Create workgroup**\.
 A message informs you that the workgroup was created successfully, and the workgroup shows in the list of workgroups\.

-## Switching workgroups and opening notebook explorer<a name="notebooks-spark-getting-started-switching-workgroups-and-opening-notebook-explorer"></a>
+## Opening notebook explorer and switching workgroups<a name="notebooks-spark-getting-started-switching-workgroups-and-opening-notebook-explorer"></a>

 Before you can use the Spark enabled workgroup that you just created, you must switch to the workgroup\.
+To switch Spark enabled workgroups, you can use the **Workgroup** option in Notebook explorer or Notebook editor\.

 **Note**
 Before you start, check that your browser does not block third\-party cookies\.
 Any browser that blocks third party cookies either by default or as a user\-enabled setting will prevent notebooks from launching\.
 For more information on managing cookies, see: